Skip to main content

 • someone tells you about it

-• you have registered to receive alerts from our Public Access system
+• you have registered to receive alerts from our system

 If we have given notice (first three options above), it will say how long you have to comment.
 By law, we cannot decide on an application until it has allowed the public 21 days to submit comments.
-If you found out by other means, it is worth checking you still have time to comment - you can do this by searching for the application on Public Access.
+If you found out by other means, it is worth checking you still have time to comment.

 For help with using the planning system please read the Public Access user guide.